Bluey Wilkinson: Death

-After being involved in dozens of spectacular crashes during his speedway career and walking away from them all, Bluey was killed in a road accident in the Sydney suburb of Bondi on 27 July 1940.
-Riding a motorcycle with his wife Muriel as pillion he was struck by a lorry which had swerved to avoid a car.
+After being involved in dozens of spectacular crashes during his speedway career and walking away from them all, Wilkinson was killed in a road accident in the Sydney suburb of Bondi on 27 July 1940.
+Riding a motorcycle with his wife Muriel as pillion, he was struck by a lorry which had swerved to avoid a car.
 He was killed almost instantly with a fractured skull.
 Muriel survived the accident physically with only little more than a few cuts and bruises.

 Players cigarette cards

 Wilkinson is listed as number 48 of 50 in the 1930s Player's cigarette card collection.